dhruv0050/GymBro/Readme.md

 ## Your AI-Powered Fitness Companion

-GymBro is an innovative fitness application that leverages AI to provide personalized workout plans, diet recommendations, and macro tracking.
+GymBro is an innovative fitness application that leverages AI to provide diet recommendations, calories burnt during workout, and macro and workouts tracking.
 Whether you're a beginner or a seasoned fitness enthusiast, GymBro is designed to be your ultimate fitness companion.

 ## 🚀 Features